ABOUT THE MARTINOS CENTER IT INFRASTRUCTURE

 from outside the official Martinos Center department.
 These groups include

-Neurology, Amnesia, MIT BCS, Harvard Psychology and many others.
+MGH Neurology, MGH Amnesia, MIT BCS, Harvard Psychology and many others.

 The largest part of our work is desktop support.
-At user's desks on site there are over 250 Linux workstation, 100 Windows desktops and 50 Macs that we maintain.
+In our user's offices and labs there are over 300 Linux workstation, 100 Windows desktops and 50 Macs that we maintain.
 We assists users with purchasing the correct equipment, installation of operating systems and specialized software, backup and troubleshooting.
 Also we assist users with complying with Partners IT policies such as laptop encryption.

 either in a makeshift server room on the 1st floor of CNY149 and at MGH's